Carolina Panthers vs. Atlanta Falcons NFL Week 14 Odds, Plays and Insights for December 12, 2021

 - Carolina has covered the spread twice at home, and is 2-4 overall there, this year.

-- This year, in six home games, Carolina has gone over the total twice.
+- This year, in six home games, Carolina has hit the over twice.

-- On the road, the Falcons are winless ATS (0-1) as 2.5-point underdogs or more.
+- The Falcons are winless ATS (0-1) away from home as 2.5-point underdogs or more.

 - This year, in three of six road games Atlanta has hit the over.